 The consumption of alcohol and/or illicit drugs is strictly prohibited.
-Students found using or under the influence while on campus, at placement or clinical sites, or at any school related function will be asked to leave immediately.
+Students found using or under the influence while on campus, at placement or clinical sites, in class (virtual or in-person) or at any school related function will be asked to leave immediately.